nazarukiv/nazarukiv/README.md

 - 🌱 I’m currently learning **data structures, practicing LeetCode, algorithms, and how to correctly host on AWS.**

-- 👨‍💻 All of my projects are available at [https://github.com/nazarukiv](https://github.com/nazarukiv)

 - 📫 How to reach me **nazaruk7649@ukr.net**

 <h3 align="left">Connect with me:</h3>